Bachelor of Engineering (Chemical Engineering) (Honours)/Bachelor of Science (Biotechnology)

 These integrated skills can be applied to environmental management, agriculture and natural resource management, as well as a range of biological-based products and processes.

-This double degree covers the application of chemical engineering and biotechnology methodologies and technologies for better management of the environment, in order to:
+This double degree covers the application of chemical engineering and biotechnology methodologies and technologies for better environmental management, in order to:

 - prevent, diagnose and cure disease